ChristianLutzCL/ChristianLutzCL/README.md

-### Hi there, I'm Chris 👋
+# Hi, I'm Chris 👋

-- 🔭 I’m currently working on discussio.
+- 🔭 I’m currently working on OpenReallife
-- 🌱 I’m currently learning ReactJS and ReactNative
+- 🌱 I’m currently learning Next, ReactJS and ReactNative
-- 👯 I’m looking to collaborate on discussio.
+- 👯 I’m looking to collaborate on OpenReallife
 - 🤔 I’m looking for help with UI/UX Design and using ThreeJS
-- 💬 Ask me about discussio.
+- 💬 Ask me about OpenReallife
 - 📫 How to reach me: chris@inspiredprogrammer.com
-- ⚡ Fun fact: Germany is not Bavaria...
+- ⚡ Fun fact: Germany is not Bavaria 😉